These events may not be entirely real.

 ‘But, we need your guidance on our new product launch.’

 ‘If you must.
 I’m busy at the moment.
 Wait….someone’s coming in.
 I’m going to put you on hold a moment.’

 The brain curdling sound of easy listening filtered through the air.
 It was twenty minutes before the next generation M-Frame came back.

-‘Ahem, the stockbrokers want me to chair a meeting for them on free range hunt sab killing, and they’re offers loads better than yours.
-I get to go to Surrey with them on a jolly.’
+‘Ahem, the stockbrokers want me to chair a meeting for them on free range hunt sab disposal, and they’re offers loads better than yours.
+I get to go to Windsor with them on a jolly.’

 The boardrooms overheads dimmed as Mammonframe got excited.
 Monty was working hard to remain calm but you could tell by the way he was twitching that he was pissed off.